bugcrowd/templates/submissions/description/using_components_with_known_vulnerabilities/unpatched_javascript_libraries/template.md

 >- [CVE-2024-6485](https://nvd.nist.gov/vuln/detail/CVE-2024-6485): XSS in bootstrap button component
 >- [CVE-2024-6484](https://nvd.nist.gov/vuln/detail/CVE-2024-6485): XSS in carousel component

+**Business Impact**

+Outdated Software Version can lead to reputational damage for the business due to a loss in confidence and trust by users.

 **Proof Of Concept (PoC)**

 Navigate to the following JavaScript library files and view the version numbers disclosed at the top of the files: